mahirlabibdihan/Modern-iGraphics/README.md

 }

 /*
-function iKeyboard() is called whenever the user hits a key in keyboard. key- holds the ASCII value of the key pressed.
+function iKeyPress() is called whenever the user hits a key in keyboard. key- holds the ASCII value of the key pressed.
 */
-void iKeyboard(unsigned char key)
+void iKeyPress(unsigned char key)
 {
     switch (key)
     {